-Forty-four crew from damaged tankers picked up by Iranian ships and in Iranian port: IRNA
+Tanker sinks after attack in Gulf, 44 crew picked up by Iran: IRNA

+GENEVA (Reuters) - The Iranian news agency IRNA reported on Thursday that the Front Altair, an oil tanker damaged in an attack in the Gulf of Oman, had sunk.

+Earlier reports had said the tanker was carrying 75,000 tonnes of naphtha, a flammable liquid hydrocarbon.

-GENEVA (Reuters) - Iranian search and rescue teams have picked up 44 sailors from two damaged tankers in the Gulf of Oman, the Islamic Republic News Agency (IRNA) reported on Thursday, citing an unnamed informed source.
+Iranian search and rescue teams picked up 44 sailors from the Front Altair and another damaged tanker, the Islamic Republic News Agency (IRNA) reported on Thursday, citing an unnamed informed source.

 The sailors were taken to the Iranian port of Jask, IRNA reported.

-One of the ships was a Marshall Islands-flagged tanker heading from Qatar to Taiwan when a fire broke out on the tanker approximately 25 miles from Jask.

-Twenty-three crew abandoned ship after the fire broke out and were picked up by a passing ship and handed over to an Iranian rescue vessel.
+Twenty-three crew on the Front Altair, a Marshall Islands-flagged tanker heading from Qatar to Taiwan, abandoned ship when a fire broke out approximately 25 miles from Jask.
+They were picked up by a passing ship and handed over to an Iranian rescue vessel, IRNA reported.

-The second tanker was a Panama-flagged ship heading from a port in Saudi Arabia toward Singapore when a fire broke out approximately 28 miles from Jask.
+The second tanker was a Panama-flagged ship heading from a port in Saudi Arabia towards Singapore when a fire broke out approximately 28 miles from Jask.

-Twenty-one crew abandoned ship and were picked up by Iranian search and rescue teams, IRNA reported.
+Twenty-one crew abandoned that ship and were picked up by Iranian search and rescue teams, IRNA reported.

+Some crew members were given medical help in Jask, the Iranian Fars news agency reported.

 Reporting By Babak Dehghanpisheh; Editing by Kevin Liffey